Chart Color Schemes

 Chatswood features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The dwelling structure in Chatswood, as per the latest Census data, consisted of 27.9% houses and 72.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had a dwelling structure of 55.9% houses and 44.1% other dwellings.
-Home ownership in Chatswood was at 27.1%, with mortgaged dwellings at 20.8% and rented dwellings at 52.0%.
-The median monthly mortgage repayment in the area was $2,858, higher than Sydney metro's average of $2,427.
-The median weekly rent figure for Chatswood was recorded at $577, compared to Sydney metro's $470.
+Chatswood's dwelling structure, as per the latest Census, consisted of 27.9% houses and 72.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Chatswood stood at 27.1%, with mortgaged dwellings at 20.8% and rented dwellings at 52.0%.
+The median monthly mortgage repayment was $2,858, higher than Sydney metro's average of $2,427.
+Median weekly rent in Chatswood was recorded at $577, compared to Sydney metro's $470.
 Nationally, Chatswood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing